RasaHQ/rasa/docs/user-guide/building-assistants.rst

      - use_case

 A story for a form is very simple, as all the slot collection form happens inside the form, and therefore doesn’t need to be covered in your stories.
-You just need to write stories showing when the form should be activated.
+You just need to write a single story showing when the form should be activated.
 For the sales form, add this story to your ``stories.md`` file: